 [2] Location.
-The pathway(s) shall be centrally located and lead directly to a building entrance.
+The pathway(s) shall be centrally located.

 [3] Buffer.
 The pathway shall be buffered from drive aisles with landscaping or designated parking stalls and delineated with paint where it crosses drive aisles.

 (2) Vehicular Parking Location.
 If located in a district with lot type standards, refer to these standards for parking lot location.
 In addition the following a applies: